SNL-WaterPower/WecOptTool-MATLAB/docs/user/example.rst

     :linenos:
     :lineno-start: 25

-Spectra are formatted following the convention of the WAFO_ matlab toolbox, but can be generated in via any means (e.g., from buoy measurements) as long as the structure includes the ``S.S``, ``S.w``, and ``S.phi`` fields.
+Spectra are formatted following the convention of the WAFO_ MATLAB toolbox, but can be generated in via any means (e.g., from buoy measurements) as long as the structure includes the ``S.S``, ``S.w``, and ``S.phi`` fields.